Tuition -- A Valuable Investment

 Yes.
 They include:

 - Student general fee of $350 per student K-12 to help cover co-curricular expenses, textbooks, technology and yearbooks.
-This fee is paid upon enrollment.
+This annual fee is paid at enrollment and every year your student re-enrolls at EMS.

-- A capital improvement fee of $350 per family K-12 to help with facilities management.
+- A capital improvement fee of $350 per family K-12 to help with facilities management, payable each year.

 - Incidental charges may include lunch in the Dining Hall, specialized tutoring, transportation services, after school care, drivers education, and co-curricular experiences such as some field trips, E-Term, Touring Choir, Discovery, and Senior class trip.